pryorda/vmware_exporter/README.md

 docker run -it --rm  -p 9272:9272 -e VSPHERE_USER=${VSPHERE_USERNAME} -e VSPHERE_PASSWORD=${VSPHERE_PASSWORD} -e VSPHERE_HOST=${VSPHERE_HOST} -e VSPHERE_IGNORE_SSL=True --name vmware_exporter pryorda/vmware_exporter
 ```

-### Configuration amd limiting data collection
+### Configuration and limiting data collection

-You do not need to provide a configuration file unless you are not going to use Environment variables.
-If you do plan to use a configuration file be sure to override the container entrypoint or add -c config.yml to the command args.
+You do not need to provide a configuration file if you use environment variables.
+If you prefer to use a configuration file, be sure to override the container entrypoint or add `-c config.yml` to the command args.

-If you want to limit the scope of the metrics gather you can update the subsystem under `collect_only` in the config section, e.g. under `default`, or by using the environment variables:
+If you want to limit the scope of the metrics gathered you can update the subsystem under `collect_only` in the config section, e.g. under `default`, or by using the environment variables:

     collect_only:
         vms: False